These sliders are simple to make and have all the great flavour of a Hawaiian pizza. Perfect for after school treat, game day snack and so much more!

 Lay the top of the dinner rolls on top.

-Cover the baking dish with foil.
-Bake in the oven for 15 minutes.
-The foil keeps the top of the buns from getting to browned and crisp.
+Now these sliders are ready to go in the oven.
+I start baking them with foil on.
+The foil keeps the top of the buns from getting too browned and crisp.

-Once they have baked for the first 15 minutes, remove the foil and bake another 10-15 minutes.
+Preheat the oven to 325F and then add the baking dish of sliders to the oven.
+Bake for 15 minutes, then remove the foil and bake another 10-15 minutes.
 Take out of the oven and let them rest for 5 minutes before cutting into sliders.

 These sliders are addictive and best served warm.
 They are buttery and sweet but still have a savoury flavour with the ham.